johnnycyberseed/ibm-zk/pages/IMS___Configuring Application Access to an IMS DB.md

 			- typically having a lowest-level qualifier of `DBDLIB` or `PSBLIB`, respectively.
 			-
 - With the introduction of the [[IMS/Catalog]]...
-	-
+	- DBDs are described using and heavily modified DDL SQL statements (with extensions) -